ubermanu/sveltekit-websocket/README.md

 export default config
 ```

-Set up the websocket server in `vite.config.js`:
+Use the websocket dev server in `vite.config.js`:

 ```js
 import { sveltekit } from '@sveltejs/kit/vite'